zephyrquest/metacampus-supsi/README.md

 **MetaCampusSUPSI** is an innovative mixed reality application developed as part of a university project.
 This application leverages mixed reality technologies to create a virtual exhibition space on a university campus, where users can explore images, texts, and interact with virtual resources using HoloLens 2 smart glasses.

 ## Overview
-MetaCampus Virtual Exhibition allows users to immerse themselves in a virtual gallery, walking through an exhibition that showcases various images and texts.
+MetaCampusSUPSI allows users to immerse themselves in a virtual gallery, walking through an exhibition that showcases various images and texts.
 The application offers an interactive experience, where approaching an image triggers the playback of contextual audio narration, providing users with deeper insights and stories related to the displayed content.

 ## Key Features
 - **Virtual Exhibition Experience**: Users can explore curated exhibitions in a fully immersive mixed reality environment using HoloLens 2 smart glasses.